 Why AI Automation Services Are Growing

-The business case has become hard to ignore.
+The business case has become easier to frame because AI can now handle more variability than older automation systems.
 McKinsey estimates that 50% of current work activities could be automated with existing technology – yet most companies have only scratched the surface.
-Gartner projects the global hyperautomation market will reach $860 billion by 2025, driven by businesses combining AI with traditional automation tools to tackle increasingly complex workflows.

 For companies that lack the engineering bandwidth to build in-house, AI automation services fill the gap.
 Rather than hiring a dedicated AI automation team and managing a build internally, they engage a specialist to deliver a working system.